Encompassing Everything in the Universe

 Balance and Harmony

-In the Asian/Chinese Yin-Yang model, Yin (the black) contains a seed of Yang (in the form of a white dot).
+In the Chinese Yin-Yang model, Yin (the black) contains a seed of Yang (in the form of a white dot).
 There is Yin, but interestingly, Yin is also Yang because it contains some Yang.
 The truth is Yin can transform into Yang under certain conditions.
 It can do this because Yang is present in Yin.
 So there is balance, but the relationship goes beyond balance to one of harmony.
-When two things are balanced, they are equal but still separate—like in the imaginary Western model above.
+When two things are balanced, they are equal but still separate.
 In a relationship of harmony, the two energies blend into one seamless whole, as perfectly embodied by the swirling Yin-Yang symbol.

 This means there’s a dynamic flow happening that automatically and continuously balances and rebalances these energies.
 In the natural world this phenomenon is seen in the changing of the seasons: the cold of winter yields to the warmth of spring and summer heat, and then gradually turns cool in fall to become winter once again.
 You can also see this perpetual balancing at work in a shorter time frame when a thunderstorm clears the air of an unusually hot and humid summer day.

 In terms of your personal health, if you think of how you feel when you feel really well, you might realize you don’t think of wellness at all!
 Everything in your life just flows and moves seamlessly—in harmony.
 Your body, mind, emotions, and spirit can adjust and readjust to the circumstances in your life.
-This is precisely the state TCM seeks to create in you in terms of health and well-being.
+This is precisely the state TCM seeks to create; that of balance.

 A Theory Fundamental to TCM Practice